 Marisa Albee joined PNB as an apprentice in 1989, became a full Company member in 1990 and was promoted to Soloist in 1994.
 She was born in Brooklyn and studied at the School of American Ballet and Pacific Northwest Ballet School’s Summer Course.
 Prior to joining the faculty at PNBS she taught at the Washington Academy of Performing Arts.

 Kelly Boal trained at the School of American Ballet and joined New York City Ballet in 1984, earning a promotion to soloist in 1989.
-She left NYCB in 1993 to pursue guesting opportunities that included performances with Dutch National Ballet and Ballet Manila and participating in the Gala des Etoiles in Montreal, Canada.
-She taught at School of American Ballet and has served PNBS as a part-time faculty member for two years.
+She left NYCB in 1993 to pursue guesting opportunities that included performances with Dutch National Ballet and Ballet Manila and participation in Le Gala des Étoiles in Montreal, Canada.
+She taught at the School of American Ballet and has served PNBS as a part-time faculty member for two years, teaching both the Professional Division and the Company.

 Peter Boal serves as Artistic Director of Pacific Northwest Ballet and Pacific Northwest Ballet School.
 Mr. Boal assumed the directorship of Pacific Northwest Ballet in 2005 following a successful career with New York City Ballet as a principal dancer, and as a faculty member at The School of American Ballet.
 He received his dance training from SAB under the directorship of George Balanchine.
 Mr. Boal was a faculty member at The School of American Ballet since 1997, teaching technique, variations, men’s and women’s classes and partnering.
 He was a guest teacher at Central Pennsylvania Youth Ballet and Royal Danish Ballet School.